SergiusTheBest/plog/README.md

 ```

 ###CsvFormatter
 This is the most powerful log format.
-It can be easily read without any tools (of course slighlty worse than TXT format) and  can be heavily analyzed if it is opened with a CSV-aware tool (like Excel).
-Some rows can be highlighted or colored according to cell values, another rows can be hidden by provided rules, columns can be manipulated and etc. This is a recommended format if logs are big and require heavy analysis.
+It can be easily read without any tools (but slighlty harder than TXT format) and can be heavily analyzed if it is opened with a CSV-aware tool (like Excel).
+One rows can be highlighted according to their cell values, another rows can be hidden, columns can be manipulated and you can even run SQL queries on log data!
+This is a recommended format if logs are big and require heavy analysis.
 Also 'this' pointer is shown so object instances can be told apart.

 ```
 Date;Time;Severity;TID;This;Function;Message